oskardudycz/event-driven.io/content/posts/2021-04-14--events_should_be_as_small_as_possible/index.en.md

 It is an inverted type of communication.
 In the classic HTTP API, the interested client must request the service.
 By publishing the event, we inform all listening modules of its occurrence.
 We might not even know if anyone is interested.
 We're unsure and don't know what will happen after the message is received.
 That's okay most of the time, as it allows for decoupling of services and setting correct boundaries.

 Contract definition practices and review are pretty standard for Web API.
-There’s a lot of discussion about whether or not we’re designing a system according to REST practices.
+There's a lot of discussion about whether or not we're designing a system according to REST practices.
 For some reason, such an approach is not typical for the events' definition.

 **In my opinion, Web API and events' design are not so different.
 Both of them should be treated as the public API.** Of course, they have other formats, protocols, etc.; however, general design principles are the same.
 If we're using an _API-first_ approach, we should define public API as the first step of our design process.
 By public, I mean _"public-public"_ available for all and an _"internal public"_ API between our services.
 The API definition should be our starting point for the system design.